FabricMC/fabric-docs/develop/items/custom-shields.md

 ### Extraction {#extraction}

-When extracting data to be rendered, we need a immutable copy of the data that contains only the information needed to render the item.
-We can retrieve that from the `ItemStack` by converting its `DataComponentMap` to an immutable one in `extractArgument`.
+When extracting data to be rendered, we need an immutable copy of the data that only contains the information needed to render the item.
+We can retrieve that from the `ItemStack` by converting its `DataComponentMap` to an immutable one in `extractArgument`:

 <<< @/reference/latest/src/client/java/com/example/docs/item/shield/GuiditeShieldSpecialRenderer.java#extract_argument

 ### Extents {#extents}

-We'll also set the extents of the model, defining the model's bounding box, which is used for rendering and animations.
-The model handles this for us.
+We'll also set the extents of the model, defining the model's bounding box, which is used for rendering and animations in the model:

 <<< @/reference/latest/src/client/java/com/example/docs/item/shield/GuiditeShieldSpecialRenderer.java#extents